Creepsy/palex/README.md

 | `utf8_lib_path`   | No       | String |  `.`           | Folder where the utf8 library is located |
 | `create_utf8_lib` | No       | Bool   | `true`           | Specifies whether the utf8 library should also be generated |

-## Lexer Generation
+## Lexer Rules

 ### Naming of the rule file
 In order the be recognized by the parser, a lexer rule file has to have the file extension ".lrules".
-The file name specifies the name of the generated lexer.
+It has to be placed on the same level as the `palex.cfg` file.
+The file name is the same as the one of the lexer.

 ### Token rule syntax
 A token is defined through the token name followed by an equal sign and the corresponding regex.
 Every token definition ends with a semicolon.
-A few valid examples for rule definitions are:
+A few valid examples for token definitions are:

 ```
 INTEGER = "\d+";
 INT = "int";
 ```

-Token names should always be written with upper-case and underscores.
-Please note that some names are reserved by the generator itself (For further information see "Naming limitations").
-Rules are allowed to use unicode characters, as long as the rule files is stored in UTF-8 format.
+Token names should always be written with upper-case letters and underscores (upper snake-case).
+Please note that [some names are reserved](#naming-limitations) by the generator itself.
+Rules are allowed to use unicode characters, as long as the rule file is stored in UTF-8 format.
 As the lexer isn't able to skip characters, all characters from the input stream have to be processed.
-However, there exists an option to ignore specific tokens (For further information see "Token ignore list").
+However, there exists an option to [ignore specific tokens](#token-ignore-list).

 ### Naming limitations
 Some token names are reserved by the generator itself, and therefore can't be used.
 These are: UNDEFINED, END_OF_FILE

 ### Regex limitations
-Not the whole regex standard is supported by this generator.
-The following features are currently not supported:
+This generator supports most of the commonly used regex features.
+Please note however, that the following widely used features are currently not supported:
 - anchors
 - backreferences
 - lookaheads